Canadian wildfire smoke creates hazy skies and unhealthy air quality across Kentucky

 Much of Kentucky woke up to hazy skies and unhealthy air quality due to wildfire smoke rolling in from Canada on Wednesday.

-The Environmental Protection Agency’s air quality index showed Louisville, Lexington, northern Kentucky and Owensboro with an “unhealthy” level of airborne pollution on Wednesday.
+The Environmental Protection Agency’s air quality index showed Bowling Green, Louisville, Lexington, northern Kentucky and Owensboro with an “unhealthy” level of airborne pollution on Wednesday.

 The Kentucky Energy and Environmental Cabinet requested an air quality alert for the entire state, set to last until at least midnight Thursday.